Standard Contractual Clauses for Data Transfers

 Similarly, transfers between EU member states within the European Economic Area don’t need these agreements.

-Managing compliant international data transfers requires expertise across multiple jurisdictions and ongoing updates to regulations.
+Managing compliant international data transfers requires expertise across multiple jurisdictions and ongoing monitoring of regulatory updates.
 Here’s how we help organisations ensure compliance:

 We analyse your specific data flows to determine whether you need EU SCCs, the UK addendum, or IDTA for each transfer relationship.
 This includes mapping intra-group transfers and complex multi-party arrangements.

-Our team performs detailed transfer impact assessments and transfer risk assessments that meet regulatory expectations.
+Our team conducts detailed transfer impact and risk assessments that meet regulatory expectations.
 We evaluate the laws of destination countries, identify potential conflicts, and recommend appropriate supplementary measures.

 When standard contractual clauses alone aren’t sufficient, we help implement technical and organisational safeguards tailored to your risk profile and business needs.